What Is Spinal Stenosis?

 - Radiofrequency modulation – A needle-sized medical device is inserted into the lumbar spine to eliminate the pain at the nerve.
 This method is more effective than steroid injection / infiltration and provides longer relief.

 - Decompression – This surgery aims to remove the roots of the spinal nerve roots.
 If the spinal stenosis is caused by bone spurs, spur resection will be done; If it is caused by thickening of the ligamentum flavum, the ligamentum flavum will be removed.
 The benefit of decompression surgery is that this is a low-risk procedure and the flexibility of the lumbar spine is maintained after surgery.
 Decompression surgery can be performed via mini-open technique, video-assisted tubular system, or endoscopic technique.

-Spinal fusion – This surgery aims to fixate the two vertebral bodies by implanting screws or cages into the spinal joints, replacing the original intervertebral discs and fixing the joints.
-Recent advances have made percutaneous screw fixation possible as part of the minimally-invasive surgery.
+• Spinal fusion – This surgery aims to fixate the two vertebral bodies by implanting screws or cages across the spinal joints, removing the original intervertebral discs and fusing the joints.
+Recent advances have made percutaneous screw fixation possible as part of the minimally invasive surgery (MIS).